devops4us/randomizer/readme.md

 -------------------------------------------------------------------------------------

 Server Development often starts with isolated servers being started locally.
-This is especially true for the user interface server - the user interface can be tested by mocking away the backend services and provide test data.
+This is especially true for the user interface server - the user interface can be tested by mocking away the backend services.
-For our simplified sample, it is not necessary to mock the `randomizer-service`.
 In our UI application, in class `RandomizerBean`, if the service is not available, the value `-1` is simply generated as dummy random number.

 To run to UI service in isolation, execute the following in a DOS shell: